Psychosexual development: Phallic stage

 Despite the mother being the parent who primarily gratifies the child's desires, the child begins forming a discrete sexual identity – "boy", "girl" – that alters the dynamics of the parent and child relationship; the parents become the focus of infantile libidinal energy.
 The boy focuses his libido (sexual desire) upon his mother, and focuses jealousy and emotional rivalry against his father – because it is he who sleeps with the mother.
 Seeking to be united with his mother, the boy desires the death of his father, but the ego, pragmatically based upon the reality principle, knows that the father is the stronger of the two males competing to possess the one female.
 Nevertheless, the boy remains ambivalent about his father's place in the family, which is manifested as fear of castration by the physically greater father; the fear is an irrational, subconscious manifestation of the infantile Id.
-'Penis envy' in the girl is rooted in anatomic fact: without a penis, she cannot sexually possess the mother, as the infantile id demands.
+'Penis envy' in the girl is rooted in feeling "inferior" to the opposite sex.
 As a result, the girl redirects her desire for sexual union toward the father; thus, she progresses towards heterosexual femininity that ideally culminates in bearing a child who replaces the absent penis.
 After the phallic stage, the girl's psychosexual development includes transferring her primary erogenous zone from the infantile clitoris to the adult vagina.
 Freud considered a girl's Oedipal conflict to be more emotionally intense than that of a boy, potentially resulting in a submissive woman of an insecure personality.

 In both sexes, defense mechanisms provide transitory resolutions of the conflict between the drives of the Id and the drives of the ego.
 The first defense mechanism is repression, the blocking of anxiety-inducing impulses and ideas from the conscious mind.
 The second defense mechanism is Identification, by which the child incorporates, to their ego, the personality characteristics of the same-sex parent.
 The boy thus diminishes his castration anxiety, because his identification with the father reduces the rivalry and suggests the promise of a future potency.
 The girl identifies with the mother, who understands that, in being females, neither of them possesses a penis, and thus they are not antagonists.